tom-nachum/OCR-Tester/README.md

-# Software-Testing-Final-Project
+# OCR Tester

-## Course Description
-Software Testing is an elective course in computer science bachelor's program.
-The course staff are software testers from Intel, and as part of the course content, we learned all kind of topics related to testing:
-* Exploratory testing.
-* Test desing techniques as boundry values, equivalence classes etc.
-* Test automation.
-* Bug reporting.
-... and more.

-## Project Description
+## Description
+This is the final project in Software Testing course.
 In this project, we were asked to test an OCR (optical character recognition) engine called Tesseract, which is an open-source program.
 The main part of the project was to write a test strategy for the program, and to implement it in python.